grahamcarman/docs/astro/install-azure-hybrid.md

 ## Create a Deployment and confirm the install

 When Astronomer support confirms that your Astro cluster has been created, you can confirm it in the [Cloud UI](https://cloud.astronomer.io) by clicking on the Astronomer icon in the top left corner, then click on **Clusters** to see your cluster.
-You can then [create a Deployment](create-first-DAG#step-1-create-a-deployment) and start to [develop and deploy your DAGs](create-first-DAG#step-2-create-an-astro-project).

 ## Next steps